RafDevX/NodeBB-DD2391/report/report.typ

 Additionally, the attacker could facilitate a botnet to *distribute* their attack over many IP addresses instead of originating all requests from a single IP.

 The goal of the attacker could either be to compromise *confidentiality and integrity* by guessing the user's password and taking over their account, or to compromise *availability* by triggering an account locking mechanism designed to prevent password guessing.
-These two aspects have to be thought together when designing countermeasures because the effectiveness of these countermeasures depend on each other.
+Although compromosing avilability is strictly speaking not part of somebody gaining "unauthorized access", these two aspects have to be thought together when designing countermeasures because the effectiveness of these countermeasures depend on each other.

 Alternatively to targeting a specific user, the attacker could also run an *untargeted attack* by bruteforcing passwords of multiple users.